Date

 Location

-Every week, your team makes dozens of decisions—what to build, how to design it, which edge cases matter.
+Every week, your team makes dozens of decisions: what to build, how to design it, which edge cases matter.
 Most happen with high confidence but surprisingly little evidence.
 The result?
 Six-week prioritisation debates, rework cycles, and features that ship to silence.
-This talk introduces a practical engine for turning scattered signals—user feedback, usage data, support tickets—into shared conviction.
-This isn’t a researcher’s game, it’s everybody’s business.
-This talk is about building a system where better decisions become the norm, not the exception.
+You probably seen this happen many times, regardless of your role.
+This talk shows you how to build an engine that turns scattered signals—user feedback, usage data, support tickets—into shared conviction.
+You will learn the three pillars that give it backbone: culture, infrastructure, and communication.
+This is not a researcher thing.
+It’s everybody’s game.

 Julian Della Mattia